18-1-SKKU-OSS/2018-1-OSS-E7/README.md

   spotted.
 Please use/try it with care, I don't want to be liable if it causes any damage :)

-# Stylish Portolio template for Jekyll
+# Our Github Page templete: Stylish Portolio template for Jekyll

 A Jekyll implementation of the [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/) template by [Start Bootstrap](http://startbootstrap.com/).